Rhoda Schermer, Chairperson

 Rhoda has a BA degree from Hunter College in history and political science and a MUP degree from Hunter College in Urban Planning.
 She served on the Ridgewood Planning Board, Hospital Planning & Marketing Society, American Heart Association, North Jersey Regional Chamber of Commerce, and as Chairperson of the United Passaic Organization.

-Gene co-founded Cornell-Mayo Associates, a company doing retail software development in 1981, but Gene has been developing software since he first learned how to program in the New York City schools at age 16.
-He served as President of the company and retired in 2015 after 34 years.
-During that time CMA’s software was consistently ranked highest in the annual Retail Information Systems Software Leaderboard, a survey of software quality.
-A graduate of Columbia with a degree in history, Gene has always been interested in public policy and is usually upset about how it is actually implemented.
-Gene currently lives in Ridgewood, NJ.
+Gene co-founded Cornell-Mayo Associates, a company doing retail software development, in 1981.
+The company was acquired by NCR in 2012.
+He served as President of the company until he retired in 2015.
+During that time CMA’s software was consistently ranked highest in the Retail Information Systems Software Leaderboard, a survey of software quality.
+A graduate of Columbia University with a degree in history, Gene has always been interested in public policy, although he is usually upset with how it is actually implemented.
+Gene lives in Ridgewood, NJ.

 John worked for thirty-four years in the healthcare industry as a consultant and hospital vice president.